Friday, 30 December 2022

 The sinister Victorian doctor

 Dr. Edmund Bickerstaff is a character in The Whispering Skull, the second book in the Lockwood series.
 He was involved with occult research and experimentation; he pursued forbidden knowledge.
 After years of unwholesome activities such as grave robbing and necromancy, he was believed to have come to a horrible end in 1877.
-The fate of his remains was unknown until the present day, when his gravestone was unexpectedly found in London's Kensal Green Cemetery.
+The fate of his remains was unknown until the present day, when his gravestone is unexpectedly found in London's Kensal Green Cemetery.

 Dr. Bickerstaff's ghost is likely to be very dangerous, so Anthony Lockwood and his fellow psychical investigation agents George Cubbins and Lucy Carlyle are retained to supervise the excavation of the grave and deal with the remains.